-The Ashmolean, home to Oxford University's outstanding art and archaeology collections, is Britain's oldest public museum and possibly the oldest museum in the world.
+The Ashmolean, home to Oxford University's outstanding art and archaeology collections, is not only Britain's oldest public museum, but possibly the oldest museum in the world.

 Founded in 1683, what started as a single room of paintings and curiosities grew into an institution of superlatives.
 It is home to the biggest collection of Raphael drawings; the most significant collection of Anglo-Saxon artefacts apart from the British Museum; and the greatest Chinese collection in the West.

 In 2009, the museum's interior was entirely redesigned in a £61 million project that not only doubled the gallery space but fundamentally rethought the way in which the collections were displayed.

 With fine art from the medieval period to the present day and internationally significant archaeological collections from all the major ancient civilisations, the Ashmolean offers all the heft of a major museum within a fairly compact framework.

 Highlights of the Western art collection include Uccello's glorious The Hunt in the Forest, paintings by Botticelli and Piero di Cosimo, and drawings by Rembrandt, Raphael, Michelangelo and Leonardo da Vinci.
 The museum's strong gallery of British art is dominated by landscapes from Constable, Turner and Samuel Palmer, and the 20th century is represented in works from Cézanne, Picasso and Monet, as well as a large collection of Sickert.
 Of interest also is John Ruskin's teaching collection, The Elements of Drawing, comprising drawings, etchings and texts that elaborate his philosophy and approach to art.